 Verifiable Cities

-Examining where coordination and verifiability constraints are most acute in urban systems and how public blockchains can meaningfully expand civic and state capacity.
+Verifiable Cities is an open call for implementations that examine where coordination and verifiability constraints are most acute in urban systems, and where public blockchains can meaningfully expand civic and state capacity.

 Program Team